brunorijsman/dske-python/docs/dske-protocol.md

 from the draft per-se, but in a private email exchange one of the authors of the draft told us that he does not consider HTTP a good choice for the the DSKE protocol encoding and would prefer a lighter-weight binary encoding.

+### Client ID

+The IETF draft calls for the hubs to assign a locally significant ID to the client upon registration.
+Our code doesn't to this.
+Instead, clients are identified by their name which is unique within the scope of the entire network.

 ## Future enhancements